armatar/gladiator_v2/adrs/12-6-2017_combat_class.md

 # Create Combat

-### Status: proposed
+### Status: completed

 ## Context:

-Need to create a class that helps orchestrate combat.
-Characters know how to fight, but combat is the referee that ensures that everyone gets a turn.
+Need to create a basic structure for combat involving characters that know how to fight and a middle man referee that ensures that everyone gets a turn and works as a go between to ensure that the characters interact properly.
+This will create a basic means for the game to function.

 ## Decision:

-Build combat class.

-## Consequences:

-This will make combat possible.
+There should be a combat module specific to the characters and an overarching combat entity that handles the mediation.